MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-datasets-across-workspaces.md

 ---
-title: Intro to datasets across workspaces (Preview)
+title: Intro to datasets across workspaces
 description: Learn how you can share a dataset with users across the organization.
 Then they can build reports based on your dataset in their own workspaces.
 author: maggiesMSFT
-ms.reviewer: chbraun
+ms.reviewer: kayu
 ms.service: powerbi
 ms.subservice: powerbi-service
 ms.topic: conceptual
-ms.date: 10/01/2019
+ms.date: 04/30/2020
 ms.author: maggies

 LocalizationGroup: Share your work
 ---
-# Intro to datasets across workspaces (Preview)
+# Intro to datasets across workspaces

 Business intelligence is a collaborative activity.
 It's important to establish standardized datasets that can be the 'one source of truth.'
 Then discovering and reusing those standardized datasets is key.
 When expert data modelers in your organization create and share optimized datasets, report creators can start with those datasets to build accurate reports.
 Then your organization has consistent data for making decisions, and a healthy data culture.